builtree/handwrite/docs/contributing.md

 ## Setting Up Docs

-1. If you haven't done a developer install of handwrite install mkdocs and its requirements
+1. If you haven't done a developer install of handwrite, you will need to install mkdocs and its requirements:
 ```bash
 pip install mkdocs pymdown-extensions mkdocs-material mkdocs-git-revision-date-localized-plugin
 ```